finanalyst/GTK-Simple/README.md

 ## Limitations

-The full functionality of [GTK 3](http://www.gtk.org/) is not accessed in this module.
+The full functionality of [GTK 3](http://www.gtk.org/) is not available in this module.

 ## Prerequisites